alvin677/JonCsWebserver/README.md

 <details>
   <summary>JonCsWebConfig.json</summary>

 The json below contains comments about what each option does.
-The out-of-the-box settings should be very similar.
+The out-of-the-box settings should be very similar.<br>
 **DO NOT USE!
 IT WILL BREAK JSON SYNTAX.**
 ```json
 {